The classification of 2-connected 7-manifolds: Mapping class groups and inertia

-\end{prop} \begin{rmk} The exact sequence of Proposition \ref{prop:mcg1} serves as a starting point to study the mapping class groups $\wt \pi_0\Diff_{}(M)$.
+\end{prop} \begin{rmk} The exact sequence of Proposition \ref{prop:mcg1} serves as a starting point for studying the mapping class groups $\wt \pi_0\Diff_{}(M)$.
 The determination of $\wt \pi_0 \Diff_H(M)$ and the extension in the sequence of Proposition \ref{prop:mcg1} lie outside the scope of this paper.
 For example, we do not currently know if $\wt \pi_0 \Diff_H(M)$ is abelian in general. \end{rmk}